-Consumers and end-users
+Consumers and end-users Management of material topics

 Quality and safety in all products and offerings are a top priority for Elekta to ensure patient safety at all times.
 The aim is to meet the highest possible safety standards for all products, for customers and patients, as well as for the company's own installation and service employees.
-Our products are developed, manufactured, marketed, sold, and serviced in accordance with quality-controlled processes.
+Our products are developed, manufactured, marketed, sold, and serviced in accordance with guality-controlled processes.